May 12, 2026

 We hold this lightly.
 It is a proposition to test, not a thesis to defend.
 That is precisely why we are starting this series.

-Over the coming months, we will conduct in-depth conversations with leaders navigating real transitions in their organisations and sectors.
+Over the coming months, we will conduct in-depth conversations with leaders navigating through real transitions in their organisations and sectors.
 Each conversation is structured around three questions: how do you read the reality you are in?
 What choices have you made, and what do those choices cost?
 And what do you sense may be becoming possible, even if you cannot yet fully name it?

 Some of these conversations will become articles.
 Others will contribute to a broader synthesis.
 Together, they form what we are thinking of as a structured listening project: not a study, not a report, but an attempt to contribute to the kind of collective sense-making that resilient organisations depend on.